emotion-analysis-project/SemEval2025-Task11/data/README.md

 ### Track 1 (Emotion Classification)

-For the track 1 dataset, each entry in the dataset consists of a unique identifier, a text sample in Hausa, and seven columns representing different emotions: Joy, Fear, Anger, Sadness, Disgust, Neutral, and Surprise.
+For the track 1 datasets, each entry in the dataset consists of a unique identifier, a text sample in Hausa, and seven columns representing different emotions: Joy, Fear, Anger, Sadness, Disgust, Neutral, and Surprise.
 Each emotion column is binary, where `0` indicates the absence of the emotion and `1` indicates its presence.
 Note: A single text sample can express multiple emotions simultaneously.

 Here are the components of the dataset: